-- In Version retention, drag the slider to indicate which versions to keep from different time periods, and leave Remove deleted files at the default setting of Never.
+- In Version retention, drag the slider to indicate which versions to keep from different time periods, and leave Remove deleted files at the default setting of Every 90 days.

 Keep enough older versions so that you have clean versions you can restore.

 Some ransomware programs change file extensions, causing the Code42 app to think the original files were deleted.
 This causes the Code42 app to remove the original files at the time set by the Remove deleted files value in the Frequency and versions settings.
-Therefore, leave Remove deleted files at the default setting of Never to prevent removal of files in the event of a ransomware attack.
+Therefore, leave Remove deleted files at the default setting of Every 90 days to prevent immediate removal of files in the event of a ransomware attack.

 - Click the Push button for Frequency and versions to push the settings to users.

 Changes to frequency and version settings are applied to each backup archive after the user's device connects to the Code42 cloud.